-- The student notifies the institution of the student's withdrawal or as of the date of the student's withdrawal, whichever is later. - The institution terminates the student's enrollment for failure to maintain satisfactory progress; failure to abide by the policies and procedures of the institution; absences in excess of maximum set forth by the institution; and/or failure to meet financial obligations to the Institute. - Non-payment of tuition: students may not begin a new school year if tuition for the former year has not been paid, unless the Institute has approved a financial plan for payment.
+- Non-payment of tuition: students may not begin a new school year if tuition for the former year has not been paid, unless the Institute has approved a financial plan for payment.
 Students may not begin a new semester without payment of that semester's tuition.
 If the student is not able to work out a payment plan with the Institute and keep current on that plan, they will be advised that unless this is accomplished by the end of the semester, they will be unable to continue.
 Once they have become current on their tuition, they are allowed to start classes again. - If a student engages in disruptive, disrespectful and/or harassing behavior while engaged in ICP classes or programs, the Ethics Committee will document and investigate the causes and consequences of this behavior with the student, and will sensitively and with respect, develop a plan for working with the student and the context.
-If after 2 attempts to work individually and contextually with the problematic issue the Student Progression Committee will discuss and decide on a probation strategy.
-If the probation strategy is ineffective within 2 months, then the Student Progression Committee and Board will rule on withdrawal. - If a student's license for clinical practice is suspended or revoked, depending upon the reason, either the student will be put on Leave of Absence until their license is reinstated (see Leave of Absence policy), or the student will be withdrawn from the program.
-The Student Progression Committee and the Board will decide which action to take based on the violation.
+If after 2 attempts to work individually and contextually with the problematic issue the Candidate Progression Committee will discuss and decide on a probation strategy.
+If the probation strategy is ineffective within 2 months, then the Candidate Progression Committee and Board will rule on withdrawal. - If a student's license for clinical practice is suspended or revoked, depending upon the reason, either the student will be put on Leave of Absence until their license is reinstated (see Leave of Absence policy), or the student will be withdrawn from the program.
+The Candidate Progression Committee and the Board will decide which action to take based on the violation.